Renormalization group approach to the elastic properties of graphene bilayers: Nonperturbative renormalization group approach to polymerized membranes

 with

 The propagator $G_{k,3rs}(\boldsymbol{q})$ is associated with the flexural mode of the mean membrane and carries neither a mass nor a pseudo-mass.
 As can be seen from Eq.~(\ref{Grs_def}), its explicit dependence on $g_{2,k}$ has disappeared (see App.~\ref{app: Propagators}).
-However, because the limits $\boldsymbol{q}\to 0$ and $g_{2,k}\to 0$ do not commute, the signature of a finite interlayer coupling $g_{2,k}$ remains encoded in the specific form of $G_{k,3rs}$.
+However, as the low-wavevector expansion, $\boldsymbol{q}^2 \ell_k^2 \ll\zeta_k^2$, is \emph{not uniform} in $g_{2k}$, the limits $\boldsymbol{q}\to 0$ and $g_{2,k}\to 0$ do not commute so that the signature of a finite interlayer coupling $g_{2,k}$ remains encoded in the specific form of $G_{k,3rs}$; see App. \ref{app: G3rs} for details.

 Indeed, Eqs.~(\ref{Grs_def}) and (\ref{ck_def}) show that the bending rigidity is shifted with respect to the monolayer case, compare Eq.~(\ref{G0}), according to

 This is precisely the modification obtained by de~Andr\'es {\it et al.} \cite{andres12} within a harmonic treatment.
 It constitutes the main effect of adding the interlayer coupling $g_{2,k}$ to the monolayer membrane theory and is responsible for the crossover of the running coupling constants along the RG flow.